gegnew/aws-greengrass-pubsub-sdk-for-python/samples/README.md

 **Notes:**
 * The GDK will create a unique Amazon S3 bucket name to host the component artifacts based on the bucket value, your account ID and the selected region.
 * Using the given settings, the GDK will create a bucket named: **aws-greengrass-component-artefacts-[region]-[account-id]**.
-* Each component will be given a unique folder and so cyou an use this S3 bucket setting globally for all AWS Greengrass components.
+* Each component will be given a unique folder and so you can use this S3 bucket setting globally for all AWS Greengrass components.
 * Your AWS Identity and Access Management (IAM) permissions must allow Amazon S3 bucket creation and publishing AWS IoT Greengrass components.

 ### Update the Component Recipe
-The AWS Greengrass component recipe provides metadata, configuration parameters and PubSub access policies for an AWS Greengrass V2 Component.
-In the src/recipe.json config file, the **ComponentName** field and the PubSub access policy names must be globally unique on a individual Greengrass Core devices.
-In the template recipe file, these and the **base-pubsub-topic** fields are set to **COMPONENT_NAME**.
+The AWS Greengrass component recipe is a config file that provides metadata, configuration parameters and PubSub access policies for an AWS Greengrass V2 Component.
+In the component recipe file, the **ComponentName** field and the PubSub access policy names must be globally unique across all components deployed on any individual Greengrass Core device.
+In the template recipe file, the **ComponentName**, PubSub access policy names and the **base-pubsub-topic** fields are set to **COMPONENT_NAME** and must be updated on new components being deployed.

-* Using your preferred IDE or text editor, open the components src/recipe.json file then Find and Replace **COMPONENT_NAME** with the component name used when you copied the template (i.e: **com.example.greengrass-pubsub-component**)
+* Using your preferred IDE or text editor, open the components **src/recipe.json** file then Find and Replace **COMPONENT_NAME** with the component name given above (i.e: MY_COMPONENT_NAME) when you copied the template (default: **com.example.greengrass-pubsub-component**)

+This will set the component title, PubSub access policy names and the pubsub-base-topic to your selected component name.
+The SDK will apply the base-pubsub-topic value to set this components Ingress and Egress topics as follows:

+    Ingress Topic: MY_COMPONENT_NAME/GREENGRASS CORE THING NAME/ingress
+    Egress Topic: MY_COMPONENT_NAME/GREENGRASS_CORE_THING_NAME/egress

+**Note:** You can manually set the base-pubsub-topic to something other than the component name to adjust the given topic structure.

 * Update the **ComponentDescription** and **ComponentPublisher** as desired.

-Update the **GGV2PubSubSdkConfig** field that enables data injection of application parameters, in particular:
+* (optional) Update the remaining **GGV2PubSubSdkConfig** fields that enables data injection of application parameters, in particular:
-* **base-pubsub-topic**: The base of the PubSub topic schema to be used by the application.
-This is typically set to the component name and will have been updated if you completed the text Fine and Replace as described above.

 * **ipc-subscribe-topics**: An array of user defined PubSub topics the component should subscribe to on the IPC bus.
 * **mqtt-subscribe-topics**: An array of user defined PubSub topics the component should subscribe to on the MQTT bus.